Back to Diseases & Conditions

 Solitary rectal ulcer syndrome

-Solitary rectal ulcer syndrome is a rare and poorly understood disorder that often occurs in people with chronic constipation.
-Solitary rectal ulcer syndrome can cause rectal bleeding and straining during bowel movements.
-Despite the name, sometimes more than one rectal ulcer occurs in solitary rectal ulcer syndrome.
+Solitary rectal ulcer syndrome is a rare and poorly understood disorder that can happen in people with long-lasting constipation.
+It can cause rectal bleeding, pain and straining when passing stool.
+Despite the name, sometimes more than one rectal ulcer develops in solitary rectal ulcer syndrome.

 Solitary rectal ulcer syndrome may improve with simple lifestyle strategies, such as changing your diet and drinking more fluids.
 In severe cases, however, surgery may be needed.

-Signs and symptoms of solitary rectal ulcer syndrome include:
+Symptoms of solitary rectal ulcer syndrome include:

 However, some people with solitary rectal ulcer syndrome may experience no symptoms.